QITPlusGIS/QITPlusGIS.github.io/dashboards/readme.md

 By default effect on LGA layer (in code as **ab** for administrative boundaries) is set *bloom* for polygons with dashboard url (dash_url) and *opacity* and *drop-shadow* for rest.
 To turn layer effect off set le=0

-## Show river flow - srf
+## Show flow - sf
-This feature was planned to show flow of rivers in Australia but is not implemented yet due to complications with setup of underlying layer (dataset).
-Maybe in future.
+This feature shows flow of ocean currents.
+To turn flow off set sf=0